 Leading the study is Dr. Servando D. Halili Jr., a scholar of Fulbright Research Fellowship from 2009 to 2010 in Colorado, USA.
 The Fulbright Advanced Research and University Lecturing Program, is a scholarship for researchers and professors for the implementation of their own research projects at American Universities, a non-profit research institutes and government institutions.
 He is a doctorate degree holder of American Culture Studies from Bowling Green State University in 2003, a graduate of Master of Arts in Literature from Ateneo de Manila University in 1994, and a product of Mindanao State University – Marawi with a degree in Education.

-A researcher in Zamboanga City had recently received funding worth ₱468,009.42 from the Department of Science and Technology – Philippine Council for Health Research and Development (DOST-PCHRD) through the Zamboanga Council for Health Research and Development – Regional Research Fund (ZCHRD-RRF), to continue studies on the determination of antibiotic (Chlortetracycline) residue of Gallus gallus domesticus (Chicken) meat products sold from the said city’s public markets.
+Awarded by the Department of Science and Technology – Philippine Council for Health Research and Development (DOST-PCHRD) through the Zamboanga Council for Health Research and Development – Regional Research Fund (ZCHRD-RRF), the funding will be used to further research in determining the types, abundance, and characteristics of microplastics found in the gut and tissue of the fishes.